swch/strivve-docs-nextjs/src/pages/integrations/sources/index.md

 | desktop                        | Interaction occured via a desktop browser.
 | mobile                         | Interaction occurred within a native mobile app.
 | mobile web                     | Interaction occured via a mobile browser.
-| unknown {default}              | Used when the device type is not identifiable.

 ### Reporting
 This information will be sent through the Strivve platform and made available as part of the [Strivve Partner Portal and Webhook Reporting](/ops-admin/reporting) with following new columns: